embumila/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds Multiple permission on a file
+Execution  permission  to owner, group and user